-215. Joinder is also impracticable because class members are detained and largely unrepresented.
+254. Joinder is also impracticable because class members are detained and largely unrepresented.
 Due to the pandemic, their ability to communicate with the outside world, including potential counsel, is limited.
 Joinder is also impracticable because many in the proposed class and subclass are pro se, indigent, have limited English proficiency, and/or have a limited understanding of the U.S. judicial system.

-216. The proposed class and subclass meet the commonality requirements of Federal Rule of Civil Procedure 23(a)(2) because there are common questions of law and fact affecting members of the proposed class and subclass.
-Common questions of law for the class include whether Defendants must modify the conditions of confinement-or, failing that, release a critical mass of detaineessuch that social distancing will be possible and all those held in the facility will not face a constitutionally violative substantial risk of serious harm.
+255. The proposed class and subclass meet the commonality requirements of Federal Rule of Civil Procedure 23(a)(2) because there are common questions of law and fact affecting members of the proposed class and subclass.
+Common questions of law for the class include whether detention at Calhoun violates their due process rights, and whether Defendants must modify the conditions of confinement-or, failing that, release a critical mass of detainees-such that social distancing will be possible and all those held in the facility will not face a constitutionally violative substantial risk of serious harm.
 Common questions of law for the subclass include whether the detention at Calhoun for individuals at higher risk of suffering severe illness or death violates their due process rights.
-Common questions of fact include how social distancing can be accomplished in Calhoun, given facility design, what measures are being taken to protect detainees from COVID-19 and whether those measures are sufficient, and what treatment is available at Calhoun to detainees who contract COVID-19.
+Common questions of fact include whether and how social distancing can be accomplished in Calhoun, given facility design, what measures are being taken to protect detainees from COVID-19 and whether those measures are sufficient, and what treatment is available at Calhoun to detainees who contract COVID-19.

-217. The proposed class meets the typicality requirements of Federal Rule of Civil Procedure 23(a)(3) because Plaintiffs' claims are typical of the claims of the class, and the claims of Plaintiffs Alhalmi, Cardona Ramirez, Medina Euceda, Rodriguez Salabarria, Rosales Borboa, Toma and Zhang are typical of the claims of the subclass.
+256. The proposed class meets the typicality requirements of Federal Rule of Civil Procedure 23(a)(3) because Plaintiffs' claims are typical of the claims of the class, and the claims of Plaintiffs Alhalmi, Barash, Baroi, Cardona Ramirez, Krcoska, Ley Santana, Perez Pavon, Rodriguez Salabarria, Rosales Borboa, Toma, Johanna Whernman, and William Whernman, and are typical of the claims of the subclass.
 Each named putative class and subclass representative is being harmed or threatened with harm by the same course of conduct as the rest of the class, namely ICE's decision to continue to detain them in a setting that makes social distancing impossible.
 And each seeks similar relief as the rest of the class and subclass.

-218. The proposed class and subclass meet the adequacy requirements of Federal Rule of Civil Procedure 23(a)(4).
+257. The proposed class and subclass meet the adequacy requirements of Federal Rule of Civil Procedure 23(a)(4).
 Named Plaintiffs have the requisite personal interest in the outcome of this action and have no interests adverse to the interests of the proposed class and subclass.

-219. Additionally, the proposed class is represented by pro bono counsel from the American Civil Liberties Union Fund of Michigan, the American Civil Liberties Union Foundation's Immigrant Rights Project and National Prison Project, and Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+258. Additionally, the proposed class is represented by pro bono counsel from the American Civil Liberties Union Fund of Michigan, the American Civil Liberties Union Foundation's Immigrants' Rights Project and National Prison Project, and Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 Plaintiffs' counsel have extensive experience litigating class action lawsuits and other complex cases in federal court, including civil rights lawsuits on behalf of detained immigrants.